Set Password for Internal PostgreSQL Instances

 The alation_set_pg_password script will restart Postgres after the password is changed from an empty password to an actual password value in either mode.
 When you change an existing password to a new password, the restart is not required and will not be performed.

-When a password is set, you will need to enter it when accessing the Postgres instance for troubleshooting.
+After passwords have been set, you will need to enter them when accessing the internal databases for troubleshooting.

-To check if the internal Postgres databases currently have a password set:
+To check if the internal Postgres databases currently have passwords:

 1. On the Alation host, enter the Alation shell: